ibmecod/bluemix-hue-filebrowser/README.md

 - A Bluemix account
     [Sign up](https://console.ng.bluemix.net/?cm_mmc=IBMEcoDWW-_-IIC-_-BluemixDay-_-BluemixDayAAAWebpage) in Bluemix, or use an existing account.
 - A Docker 1.6.x  client
-  -On 32bit Windows download the client from [here](https://get.docker.com/builds/Windows/i386/docker-1.6.2.exe), rename it to **docker.exe** and put it somewhere in your PATH
+  - On 32bit Windows download the client from [here](https://get.docker.com/builds/Windows/i386/docker-1.6.2.exe), rename it to **docker.exe** and put it somewhere in your PATH
-  -On 64bit Windows download the client from [here](https://get.docker.com/builds/Windows/x86_64/docker-1.6.2.exe), rename it to **docker.exe** and put it somewhere in your PATH
+  - On 64bit Windows download the client from [here](https://get.docker.com/builds/Windows/x86_64/docker-1.6.2.exe), rename it to **docker.exe** and put it somewhere in your PATH
-  -On 32bit Linux download the client from [here](https://get.docker.com/builds/Linux/i386/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
+  - On 32bit Linux download the client from [here](https://get.docker.com/builds/Linux/i386/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
-  -On 64bit Linux download the client from [here](https://get.docker.com/builds/Linux/x86_64/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
+  - On 64bit Linux download the client from [here](https://get.docker.com/builds/Linux/x86_64/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
-  -On 32bit Mac OS X download the client from [here](https://get.docker.com/builds/Darwin/i386/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
+  - On 32bit Mac OS X download the client from [here](https://get.docker.com/builds/Darwin/i386/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
-  -On 64bit Mac OS X download the client from [here](https://get.docker.com/builds/Darwin/x86_64/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
+  - On 64bit Mac OS X download the client from [here](https://get.docker.com/builds/Darwin/x86_64/docker-1.6.2), rename it to **docker**, make it executable  and put it somewhere in your PATH
 - Cloud Foundry CLI 6.11.3 or later
-   -If you already have the Cloud Foundry CLI verify the version is at least 6.11.3 via the `cf -v` command.
+   - If you already have the Cloud Foundry CLI verify the version is at least 6.11.3 via the `cf -v` command.
 If you need to install it get the appropriate one for your platform from [here] (https://github.com/cloudfoundry/cli/releases)
 - IBM Containers plug-in for Cloud Foundry
-   -Follow the instructions for setting up the IBM Containers Plugin for  Cloud Foundry [here] (https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html#container_cli_cfic)
+   - Follow the instructions for setting up the IBM Containers Plugin for  Cloud Foundry [here] (https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html#container_cli_cfic)
 - Verify you can login into Bluemix and to IBM Containers from the command line  with the following sequence of commands:
 ```sh
   cf login
   cf ic login
 ```
-- Setup the unique path to your private IBM Containers repository -In the Bluemix dashboard at (http://bluemix.net) click on **START CONTAINERS**.
+- Setup the unique path to your private IBM Containers repository
+   - In the Bluemix dashboard at (http://bluemix.net) click on **START CONTAINERS**.
 If you've never used IBM Containers before you'll be prompted to provide a unique suffix for your private image repository.
 - Build the image in your private repository
   - Back on the command line,   issue the following command   (note replace *foobar* with the unique suffix to your private repository)
 ```sh